Mrs. Olsen At The Opera

 “The locker room at the health club.
 Very little is held back.”

 Margaret thought it was grotesque and quite bold.
 Suddenly, the rest of the room seemed unimportant.
 She was sure to mention something next Thursday.
 Perhaps in passing, as if she didn’t think it was a deal.
 But it most certainly was sick.

-Claire made her way to the aisle of Mister Goff and Annabelle.
-She slid in past the first couple of seats and took the seat between the two.
-She leaned over and kissed Mister Goff.
+Claire made her way to the aisle where Mister Goff and Annabelle sat.
+She slid in, past the first couple of seats, and took her place between the two.
+Clair leaned over and kissed Mister Goff.
 And then without hesitation, she turned to Annabelle.
 Margaret was dying with anticipation.
 What would she do?

 She kissed her.
 She kissed Annabelle the same way she kissed her husband.
-She then settled in her seat.
+She then settled in her seat, smug smile, as if she knew Margaret was looking.
 Margaret dropped her binoculars.
 They made a thud as they hit the floor.
 Nobody noticed.
 The stage curtain lifted.

 Read More Stories: